 Team 6114-Do The Thing

-Year 2016, the team helped rookie team 6114-"Do The Thing" with their robot design and many other things.
+WOBOT helped rookie team 6114-"Do The Thing" with their robot design and many other aspects of team activity.
 This team is just one example of the numerous teams we've helped over the years.
 We enjoy helping and supporting new/continuing teams, while watching them grow and become a great team.

 Another thing that we do for the community is Purple Power which is a program through Van Andel.
 It supports multiple cancers.
 With Purple Power, some members from the team go to the basketball game (which is the biggest event for Purple Power), and shoot WOBOT t-shirts from our teams t-shirt cannon.

 An opportunity that the team is helping the school to get a new program started for the next school year.
-This is a new class that will be offered at West Ottawa High School as of next year.
+This is a new class that is offered at West Ottawa High School.
 This course is called "Tech Support Internship" also known as TSI.

 All Girls Competition